Evil Dead Rise: Release

 The cast and crew promoting the film at a panel during 2023 South by Southwest Film & TV Festival.

 The film was originally set for a streaming-only release on HBO Max, but was switched to a theatrical release in August 2022 because of positive test screenings and the restructuring plan for film distribution at Warner Bros.
 Pictures that would see the studio relying less on HBO Max-only releases and more on theatrical releases.
 The film was theatrically released in the United States on April 21, 2023, by Warner Bros.

 Evil Dead Rise had its world premiere at 2023 South by Southwest Film & TV Festival on March 15, 2023.
 It also had midnight screenings at Fantastic Film Festival Australia, simultaneously in Sydney and Melbourne, on April 20.

 Home media

 Evil Dead Rise was released digitally on May 9, 2023, and on DVD, Blu-ray and Ultra HD Blu-ray on June 27.
 The film was available to stream on Max beginning June 23.
 Warner Bros. collaborated with Best Buy on an exclusive special edition Ultra HD Blu-ray steelbook released on October 3.
 The release includes an audio commentary track by Cronin, Sullivan and Sutherland, as well as the featurette Raising a New Evil Dead.
+Arrow Films further released a specialty 4K Ultra HD Blu-ray edition in January 2026; this release includes all special features available on the steelbook in addition to eight new interviews with cast and crew members, Cronin's 2013 short film Ghost Train, and The Sound of Evil Dead Rise, a 2023 interview from the Dolby Institute Podcast with director Lee Cronin and sound designer Peter Albrechtsen.